 The first link in protecting the security of information at USF begins with every computer on campus and at home.
 USF-owned Windows computers have antivirus, backup and file encryption software installed by default.
-Some of these tools are available for Macs as well.

 Because many of you work on USF data or projects on your personal computers as well, please take the time to review the minimum steps that will not only protect USF information but keep your computer running smoothly as well.